 The history of real-time technology starts when stock market traders realized that it took too much time to close trades and update charts.
 Real-time feed was developed to update information about trades and stocks as soon as it changed.

 Shortly after that, more sectors started embracing real-time technology.
 Real-time features soon migrated to many apps people use on a daily basis: Airbnb, Instagram, Uber, and Facebook are equipped with one of another form type of real-time functionality.
-Let’s see what kinds of real-time features we use (probably without even realizing it) and how beneficial they are for customers and for the businesses that use them.
+Let’s see what kinds of important real-time features we use (probably without even realizing it) and how beneficial they are for real-time enagement of customers.

 Without doubt, people like instant messaging.
-Messengers with media sharing, group chats, voice and video calls, and even voice and video messages are a good replacement for inconvenient SMS messaging.
+Messengers with media sharing, multiple group chats, video and voice calls, and even voice and video messages are a good replacement for inconvenient SMS messaging.
 This can be backed up by the fact that instant messaging giants like Viber, LINE, Telegram, and Slack have skyrocketed within the last years.
 According to Statista, the number of messaging app users was around 1.82 billion in 2017.
 This number is predicted to reach 2.48 billion by 2021.

 [Statistic shows that the number of messaging app users grows every year]